We’ve all experienced some rather crazy moments of coincidence before in our lives.

 Dubbed “The Unsinkable Lady,” Jessop was the survivor of three of Britain’s worst oceangoing disasters.

 During the First World War, she was working for the British Red Cross as a stewardess aboard the HMHS Britannic, a White Star liner that had been converted to act as a hospital ship.
-On the 21st of November, 1916, the Britannic suffered an explosion in the Aegean Sea.
+On November 21, 1916, the Britannic suffered an explosion in the Aegean Sea.

 Living an extraordinary life, Violet Jessop was coincidentally involved in three of Britain’s worst maritime disasters and lived to tell the tale of each one.